Obscuretone/obscuretone.github.io/public/posts/en/inevitability.md

 ## The Scaling Problem

-The hard part is not comparing one resume to one job.
+Comparing one resume to one job is the easy part.

 That is exactly where EMH is useful.
 A one-to-one comparison gives the system enough context to reason carefully about evidence, missing information, transferable skills, and role-specific fit.